-4 Deposition hole 6
+A8.4 Deposition hole 6

-4.1 Vertical sensors
+A8.4.1 Vertical sensors

 The vertical sensors have maintained their trends from the start of the monitoring phase, showing a constant rise of the canister.
 Although one of the sensors started increasing later than the other two, all the three have been in similar values until the first data blackout, what indicates that no tilting of the canister had taken place up to that moment.
-Lately, the two reliable sensors are showing practically constant values over 12 mm, so it seems the canister has stopped its rising, or perhaps the range limit has been reached for these sensors.
-The third one (MCA60002) dropped below zero during the first data blackout and remains constant, but as already commented, some doubts remain about its reliability.
-This behaviour could be explained also by a break of the attachment canister-sensor.
+Lately, sensors MCA60001 and MCA60003 have been showing practically constant values over 12 mm, althought with a very slight increase.
+The third one (MCA60002) dropped below zero during the first data blackout and afterwards shows the same slight increase.
+During the last month, all three vertical sensors sensors register a slightly more noticeable increase, in the order of hundreths of mm.
+So it seems that, althought the canister remains practically static, a very slight rising trend is detected.

-4.2 Horizontal sensors
+A8.4.2 Horizontal sensors

 The horizontal sensors showed some fast movement at the very beginning, with elongation of two sensors and retraction of the third one, what could indicate a canister movement towards this one in the order of 1 mm.
-Afterwards, one of the elongated sensors, MCA60005, started elongating at a rate similar to the vertical sensors, reaching 11 mm.
+Afterwards, one of the elongated sensors, MCA60005, started elongating at a rate similar to the vertical sensors, reaching over 11 mm.
 These sensors are provided with sliding anchorages at both ends so to register only horizontal movements of the canister independently of any vertical movement.
-However, in this case the plot shape suggests the elongation of this sensor corresponding to the vertical movement of the canister, due to the sticking of one of the sliding anchorages.
+However, in this case the plot shape suggests the elongation of this sensor corresponding to the vertical movement of the canister, perhaps due to the sticking of one of the sliding anchorages.